-There are actually six different styles of legs and feet in Chippendale furniture: the lions paw, the ball-and-claw foot, the Late Chippendale, the Marlborough, the club, and the spade.
-The lions paw, named for its shape, and the ball and claw were based on the cabriole shape.
-The ball and claw was favored by American cabinetmakers as the claw belonged to an eagle.
+There are actually six different styles of legs and feet in Chippendale furniture: the lion's paw, the ball-and-claw foot, the Late Chippendale, the Marlborough, the club, and the spade.
+The lion's paw, named for its shape, and the ball and claw were based on the cabriole shape.
+American cabinetmakers favored the ball and claw as the claw belonged to an eagle.
 The Late Chippendale style features a square leg with a square foot.
 The most simple is the club, a simple round foot; the spade is a round, tapered leg with a square or trapezoid foot.

 Frank Farmer Loomis IV, author of In Antiques 101, appreciated the long-established Queen Anne style but also realized that innovative designs were what kept sales flourishing.
 Thus, this enterprising cabinetmaker took inspiration from the Chinese as well as Gothic style and incorporated design elements, including the straight Marlborough leg.

 Other Chippendale Style Features